inrae/jupyterhub-vm/README.md

     * [http/user-data](http/user-data) : Cloud-Init Configuration

 ```
-cd  ./ubuntu2204
+cd  ./jupyterhub-vm
 time packer build box-config.json | tee ./logs/packer.log
 ```

+* The **base box** should now be located in the -./builds- directory and be named -virtualbox-ubuntu2204.box_.

-* You can now delete the ISO file as it will no longer be needed in the following steps.
+* You can now delete the **ISO file** as it will no longer be needed in the following steps.

 ### 3 - Store Base Box in Vagrant Cloud